 29 November 2008

-The Browning Version (starring Michael Redgrave)
+The Browning Version (Michael Redgrave)

 The story is an unusual one, featuring the last day of term in a British boys’ public school in the 1950s.
 The unpopular classics master Andrew Crocker-Harris (brilliantly played by Michael Redgrave) is leaving.
 His colleagues and students see him as unemotional, almost ‘dead’ emotionally, and have no regrets about his leaving.